-The reintegration plan should be discussed in detail at the staffing prior to placement, QRMs, and as needed when progress or regression has been notated and an adjustment of the plan is needed.
+The reintegration plan should be discussed in detail at the placement ARD, as well as future annual ARDs.
 Once the student begins receiving services via BSS, the BSS teachers and campus staff should review the reintegration plan at least monthly to determine if the stated expectation(s) has been met and if an ARD should be held to consider a change of placement/program to a less restrictive environment.

-It is important to work in partnership with the general and special education teachers to prepare the student, teachers, and classrooms for the reintegration process.
-The reintegration process is typically a gradual, multi-step process that takes place prior to the student being fully placed back into the LRE and exited from the BSS program, as previously determined by the ARD committee.
+It is important to work in partnership with the general and special education teachers to prepare the student, teachers and classrooms for the reintegration process.
+The reintegration process is typically a gradual, multi-step process that takes place prior to the student placement in a LRE as previously determined by the ARD committee.
 Successful reintegration occurs when the LRE and the student are well-matched and prepared for the transition.
 Reintegration should be addressed on an individual, campus and/or district-wide basis.
 When reintegrating students, the following needs to be considered: classroom environment, academic programming, teacher-student interaction, peer attitudes, personal attitudes.
-A transition plan is required to support students returning to their home campus.
-A staffing must be held between both campuses and consideration should be made to minimize disruptions and/or changes for the student.